drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 - Client real IP address: 5.60.164.177
 - Client tracking parameter: 6b48c94a-cf58-452c-bc50-96bace981b27
 - TOR exit node IP address: 51.38.150.126
-- Transparent Reverse Proxy: tor.modlishka.io ([Modlishka](https://github.com/drk1wi/Modlishka) - updated code will be released.)
+- Transparent Reverse Proxy: tor.modlishka.io ([Modlishka](https://github.com/drk1wi/Modlishka) - updated code to be released.)

 Note: In this scenario Chrome was configured, through SOCKS5 settings, to use the TOR network.
-Tor circuit was set to a particular TOR exit node: '51.38.150.126'.
-This is also still a proof-of-concept and many things can be further optimized...
+Tor circuit was set to a particular TOR test exit node: '51.38.150.126'.
+This is also a proof-of-concept and many things can be further optimized...

 On the malicious TOR exit node all of the traffic is being redirect to Modlishka proxy:
 ```javascript